TrailBlazersInc/TrailBlazers/documentation/M3_Requirements_and_Design.md

     - **Primary actor(s)**: User
     - **Main success scenario**:
         - 1. User navigates to the "Recommendation" section.
-        - 2. User inputs weight for location, speed and distance respetively within number (0-10).
+        - 2. User inputs weight for location, speed, distance and availability respectively within number (0-10).
         - 3. User clicks on the "Grant Location Permission" button to allow app to access user's location.
         - 4. User clicks on the "Get Recommendations" button.
-        - 5. System retrieves and displays the top 5 joggers matched relevant details (e.g., name, match score, pace, distance, time, availability).
+        - 5. System retrieves and displays the most matched jogger's relevant details (e.g., name, match score, pace, distance, time, availability).
         - 6. User can click the "View on Map" button to view Google Map location that display user's location and joggers nearby (if exists).
         - 7. User can click the "Message" button to direct message jogger (which will lead to chat functionality).
     - **Failure scenario(s)**: